 Details for Setting Up Your Biggest Loser Weight Loss Competition

-So, you’ve decided you want to set up a Biggest Loser Weight Loss Competition at work (or in a group – family competitions are fun, too!).
+So, you’ve decided you want to set up a Biggest Loser Weight Loss Competition at work (or in a group – family and weight loss competition with friends are fun, too!).
 Or maybe you’re not quite sure, but the idea excites you.

 There are a few things you need to decide on and set into place before you move forward.

-You’ll need the following to get this going:
+You’ll need the following to get the biggest loser challenge at work or weight loss competition with friends going:

-- Management’s Blessing: You don’t want to rock any boats at work (at least not in a bad way).
+- Management’s Blessing (not needed if you're doing this with family/friends): You don’t want to rock any boats at work (at least not in a bad way).
 Make sure your management team is on board with this competition – especially if you’ll be using company property or time, company-email, or company-anything to do so.
 See the next section for how to get your management to say “yes”.

 - Participants: Hard to host a competition without any competitors!
 Come up with an idea for how to campaign for this.
 A flyer (paper) for the lunch room area, next to the vending machine, and even in a company newsletter is a great idea.
 Another option is a blanket email – make sure you have permission to send these out.
 See the next section for how to get your colleagues to sign-up and participate.